Sapienza-University-Rome/ADM/2022/Homework_4/README.md

       e) Average difference between the balance and the transaction amount for each customer (this is mainly known in the banking world as utilisation).

-      f) Gender of the customer
+      f) Most common gender of the customer

       h) Most frequent location of the customer